-Effective at the start of the 1999-2000 duty year and thereafter, any increases in benefits for the teachers in the K-12 program shall also be provided to the teachers in the Adult Basic Education Program.
+Any increases in benefits for the teachers in the K-12 program shall also be provided to the teachers in the Adult Education Program.

-Section B. Placement on Salary Schedule: The following rules shall be applicable in determining placement on the salary schedule.
+4.2 Placement on Salary Schedule: The following rules shall be applicable in determining placement on the salary schedule.